Skip to Content

 Two individual casserole pots of a creamy vegetable bake topped with melted cheese and served on a dark wooden board.

-Another lovely dish is our Vegetable Layer Bake, a great variety of vegetables in a cheese sauce.
+Another lovely dish is my Vegetable Layer Bake, a great variety of vegetables in a cheese sauce.
 I recommend sticking with vegetables that your whole family enjoy eating, that way there’s less fuss.
 You can gradually introduce new vegetables to the ones you know your kids like to eat.
 This works better than overwhelming them in one go.

 Note: for vegetarian diners, swap the Comte cheese for a vegetarian cheddar.